 “I worked half my life to be an overnight success…” Jessica Savitch He walks straight toward me with a determined look.
 I feel squarely on the spot as I stand in front of the conference table at AADPRT 2019.
 The chief resident quickly introduces himself, states, “We use your Qbank,” and pauses.
 It’s the moment […]

 Every day, customers ask us the same question in several variations: What is the best psychiatry board review?
 Why is your Qbank the top psychiatry board review?
-How does Rosh Review compare to TrueLearn, Med-Challenger, BoardVitals…?
+How does Rosh Review compare vs TrueLearn, Med-Challenger, BoardVitals…?
 We understand the importance of the question.
 Purchasing a Qbank for your Initial Certification Exam, PRITE®, or Shelf Exam […]

 Podcast Ep 51: Glioblastoma, Kerion, Antipsychotics, Urine Dipstick, Tetalogy of Fallot, Central Retinal Vein Occlusion

-A champion is defined not by their wins but by how they can recover when they fall. -Serena Williams Welcome back to RoshCast for Episode 51!
+A champion is defined not by their wins but by how they can recover when they fall. –Serena Williams Welcome back to RoshCast for Episode 51!
 For those of you taking the initial certification exam, you’re at the home stretch.
-Remember to listen to this episode and old episodes as you get closer to the […]
+Remember to listen to this episode and old episodes as you get closer to the end […]

-Only those who dare to fail greatly can ever achieve greatly. -Robert F. Kennedy Welcome back to RoshCast for Episode 46!
+Only those who dare to fail greatly can ever achieve greatly. –Robert F. Kennedy Welcome back to RoshCast for Episode 46!
 Let’s kick off this episode with a rapid review of molluscum contagiosum.
 Molloscum contagiosum is caused by poxvirus.
 It is seen in children, sexually active adults, and immunocompromised patients like those with HIV.
-The […]
+The rash […]

 As a psychiatrist, I enjoy teaching PA students during their Psychiatry and Behavioral Medicine clinical rotation.
 But recently, I noticed something odd.
 While my students were studying for their end of rotation exam using another Qbank provided by their program, the question and explanation seemed to reflect the old diagnostic criteria from psychiatry’s handbook of diagnosis, the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 That’s not necessarily odd, in and of itself.
 But then it happened again.
 And again.
 For example, one explanation said that ADHD diagnosis needed symptoms present prior to age 7, but that was the old criteria from DSM-IV-TR (fourth edition, text revised version of the DSM).
 The newest DSM-5 (fifth edition) criteria sets the threshold to before age 12 instead.